4oo4/malicious_extension_sentry/README.md

 An automatically updated database of Chrome extensions removed from the Chrome Web Store for containing malware, policy violation, or bundling unwanted software

+## 📖 Overview

+This repository maintains a current list of Chrome extensions that have been removed for malware, security violations, or malicious behavior.
+Since no regularly-updated public database exists for this purpose, this project automates the collection and aggregation of extension removals from multiple sources.

+I created this project after searching for an updated list of malicious Chrome extensions and finding that most resources were outdated or incomplete.
+I'm committed to keeping this database alive and current through automated monitoring and community contributions.

 ---

 ## 🔍 MalExt Scanner